AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/content-library.md

    >
    >   One VTT file supports one language.
 To support multiple languages, upload multiple video files for each content language and then upload its respective VTT file for each video file.

-   As an author, every time you change the content, video or audio, Captivate Prime prompts you for a new vtt file.
+   As an author, every time you change the content, video or audio, Learning Manager prompts you for a new vtt file.

    After you add this content to a course, and when you preview the course as learner, you can see the captions on the video.